torquebox/torquebox-openshift-express/README.md

     * `cd myapp`
     * Download `https://raw.github.com/torquebox/torquebox-openshift-express/master/java_to_ruby.rb` to the current directory
     * `ruby java_to_ruby.rb` to convert your application
-1. Confirm changes and commit result - be sure to `git add` the new files except for java_to_ruby.rb
+1. java_to_ruby.rb automatically adds the changed files to your git repo and commits the result.
+If for some reason that failed, you can do the same with:
-    * `git add .openshift/config/modules`
+    * `git add .openshift`
     * `git add config.ru`
     * `git commit -am "Converted to TorqueBox"`
 1. `git push` your new Ruby application